2022–23 Segunda División de Fútbol Salvadoreño: FESFUT removal and games suspensions

 After a month and a half and with the imposition of a FIFA Regulation Committee in the FESFUT, plus the delivery of credentials by INDES, the second division obtained the green light to be able to resume their tournament, which was interrupted after a disputed date.

-The Segunda Division announced September 1, 2022 that the season will resume the Apertura 2022 tournament on September 17, 2022.
-The final 2ill be played 14 January.
+The Segunda Division announced on September 1, 2022 that the season would resume the Apertura 2022 tournament on September 17, 2022.
+The final would be played on 14 January.

 AD Juyua-Municipal

-It was announced by club president due to high cost, minimal support and lack of sponsorship t, club would be selling their spot in Segunda division.
-On January, 2023 It was announced Nuevo Cuscatlán FC purchased the spot and they will participate in 2023 Clausura season.
-The club will move to Nuevo Cuscatlán and play at Estadio Municipal Florencia.
+It was announced by the club president that due to high cost, minimal support and lack of sponsorship, the club would sell their spot in Segunda division.
+In January 2023 it was announced that Nuevo Cuscatlán FC had purchased the spot and would participate in 2023 Clausura season.
+The club was to move to Nuevo Cuscatlán and play at Estadio Municipal Florencia.

-Clubs Failure to register for 2023 Clausura
+Clubs' failure to register for 2023 Clausura

-Ilopango FC, Marte Soyapango and Real Atlético Sonsonate failed to register for 2023 Clausura season as all three owed unpaid salaries to players, coaching staff and the league.
+Ilopango FC, Marte Soyapango and Real Atlético Sonsonate failed to register for the 2023 Clausura season as all three owed unpaid salaries to players, coaching staff and the league.